timvandermeij/sentiment-analysis/README.md

 Finding application logs
 ------------------------
-After completing a job, you can find the logs with:
+After completing a MapReduce job, you can find the logs with:

     $ hdfs dfs -ls /app-logs/{username}/logs/